-- In Washington, American Indian/Alaska Native (AI/AN) youth represent approximately 1% of the overall population and 4% of the population of children in foster care.
+- In Washington, American Indian and Alaska Native youth make up about 1% of the total population, but about 4% of children in foster care.
 (The AFCARS Report: Washington, 2023)

-- Evidence shows that children’s mental and physical health are best served when placed with a family member or tribal member.
+- Research shows that children do better physically and emotionally when they stay with relatives or Tribal members.
 (Bell, T., & Romano, E., 2017)

-- Native foster homes keep Native children connected to their culture and community.
+- Tribal foster homes help children stay connected to their culture, traditions, and community.

-- Washington State ranks among the top 10 states with the highest rate of Native children in foster care.
+- Washington is one of the top 10 states with the highest number of Tribal children in foster care.
+There are 29 federally recognized Tribes in Washington state.
 (Puzzanchera & Taylor, 2021)

 Types of Foster Care